 My rating of the book: ✮✮✮½ - 3.5/5 stars

 Available for purchase at:

-Disclaimer: An advanced reader's copy of the book was provided by Simon and Schuster Canada for participation in the book tour.
-All opinions of the book are my own.
+Disclaimer: I received a review copy of this book from Hachette Book Group for consideration/review and participation in the blog tour.
+All opinions are my own.